samjulien/blog/_posts/2018-08-30-speedy-introduction-to-web-workers.markdown

 {% endraw %}
 {% endhighlight %}

 We'll soon learn why we are creating these files.
-CodeSanbox uses [ParcelJS](https://parceljs.org/) to bundle the JavaScript application easily.
+CodeSandbox uses [ParcelJS](https://parceljs.org/) to bundle the JavaScript application easily.

 > Feel free to use your own environment or local configuration!
 If you are using Webpack, there is [extra configuration using `worker-loader`](https://github.com/webpack-contrib/worker-loader) that needs to be done.
 We'll cover that in a future post.